kevinhlyman/numeralEmpire/README.md

 - A soldier can be added to any owned hexagon anywhere in the world even if there is no direct line from the home hexagon to the hexagon in question.

 ## Turns, Rounds, and Phases
 - Turns do not mean a single move.
-If it is a player's turn and it is the 'Placing' phase then the player can place any/all of their units/buildings.
+If it is a player's turn and it is the 'Purchasing' phase then the player can purchase and place any/all of their units/buildings.
 If it is their turn and it is the 'Attacking' Phase then they get to attack with any/all of their units.
 - Phases come in two flavors.
-There is the 'Placing' phase where players place down their units/buildings and there is the 'Attacking' phase wehre players move their units to another Hex.
-Each player takes ther turn in a phase and then the phase will move on to the next phase.
+There is the 'Purchasing' phase where players purchase and place their units/buildings and there is the 'Attacking' phase where players move their units to another Hex.
+Each player takes their turn in a phase and then the phase will move on to the next phase.
 - Rounds.
 A round consists of two phases.
 Each player takes their turn in the active phase and when done it moves to the next player.

 ## Winning